AriFordsham/GHCWiki/cross-compilation.md

 # Cross Compiling GHC

 As of this moment (GHC 7.0) GHC does not support cross-compilation.
 This page is to gather information and plans it.
+See also [Building/Porting](building/porting).

 ## General Problem